My Dog Killed a Squirrel! 10 Things to Do Next

 1. Don’t Worry About Rabies

-The good news is that squirrels are rarely infected with rabies (the same goes for rabbits, birds, and other small rodents).
+Rabies is a significant concern whenever dogs interact with wildlife.
+The good news is that squirrels rarely get rabies (the same goes for rabbits, birds, and other small rodents).

 Rabies will kill a squirrel before it can infect anything else, and a dog can’t contract rabies by eating it.
 Raccoons and bats are the animals that most commonly infect others with rabies.